stryker-mutator/stryker-handbook/README.md

 The Stryker handbook is a comprehensive guide to the Stryker ecosystem.

-Please feel free to edit
+Please feel free to contribute!
+It's as easy as editing directly from your browser.

 * [Mutation testing](mutation-testing.md)
 * [Supported Mutators](mutator-types.md#supported-mutators)